 "Medical Services" means the medical services provided to the Patient by a Doctap GP during an Appointment;

-"Patient" means the person designated as such in your Request, who requires a consultation with a Doctap GP;
+"Patient" means the person designated as such in your Booking, who requires a consultation with a Doctap GP;

-"Request" means a request by you for an Appointment;
+"Booking" means a booking by you for an Appointment;

 "Residence" means the location selected by you for a Home Visit to take place; and